Linking bookings and events

 While resource bookings may be for external customers for their own events, you'll also use the Bookings module to book rooms and resources for your church's own events, to ensure your internal and external resource bookings don't conflict.

-The Bookings module Planner is designed to help you visualise all your the pending and confirmed bookings, but for those Users responsible for managing your internal events (who may not necessarily have Bookings module permissions), it's especially helpful that they can easily identify which events have resource bookings, and which don't.
-The process of adding linked resource bookings for your internal church events is then really easy.
+The Bookings module Planner is designed to help you visualise all your pending and confirmed bookings but for those Users responsible for managing your internal events (who may not necessarily have Bookings module permissions) it's especially helpful that they can easily identify which events have resource bookings and which don't.
+The process of adding linked resource bookings for your internal church events is really easy.

 The Calendar module's Events list shows a visual B icon for events that have a linked booking already created.
 Events without a B do not yet have a linked resource booking.

 Similarly, the Bookings module's Bookings list shows a calendar icon for each unlinked booking that has Show in calendar set and the Event column tells you the event name the booking is linked to in the Calendar module.

 It's not essential to set all unlinked bookings to Show in calendar but some organisations find it helpful for Calendar module users to be able to visualise external bookings in the Calendar alongside the church's internal events.
 Bookings set to Show in Calendar are distinguished with a B next to the entry in the Calendar.

 Adding a linked booking for an event

 Not precluding the checking of resource availability first, we recommend you begin the workflow by first adding the event in the Calendar module and then adding the booking for the event - adding a booking for an event is a much quicker process because much of the booking information is already provided when the event is first set up.